 - Conducting user research.
 Collect the information you need about your audience to create effective content.
 You or your marketing agency may conduct interviews with target audience members, share surveys, create audience personas, perform A/B tests, and more.

 - Performing audits.
 Fundraising audits help you identify organization-wide trends, pinpoint more granular opportunities for improvement, and strengthen the foundation of your marketing efforts.
-Consider auditing your digital campaigns to ensure you are accurately tracking key performance indicators (KPIs), properly managing your digital advertising accounts (e.g., Google Ads), and understanding tracked data.
+Consider auditing your digital campaigns to ensure you are accurately tracking key performance indicators (KPIs), are properly managing your digital advertising accounts (e.g., Google Ads), and can understand your tracked data.

 While you can take care of these steps on your own, consider working with an expert to improve your results.
-At Allegiance Group + Pursuant, we combine our years of nonprofit marketing experience with thorough data analysis.
+At AGP, we combine our years of nonprofit marketing experience with thorough data analysis.
 Using the GivingDNA platform, we blend your files with third-party data to gain a comprehensive understanding of your supporters and give each one a relevant, rewarding experience.

 How to Create the Core Elements of a Nonprofit Marketing Plan

 Your nonprofit marketing plan will be a multi-page document that anyone involved in the planning and execution of your marketing campaign can access.
-Typically, these documents are broken into several main sections.
-Here are each of the core elements and how to create each one:
+Here’s how to create each of the core elements of the plan:

-Positioned at the top of the marketing plan, this section provides a high-level overview of your campaign.
-In other words, it should simplify the complexities of your marketing campaign so readers can get an at-a-glance understanding from the first page.
-The section summarizes:
+The executive summary provides a high-level overview of your campaign.
+It should simplify the complexities of your marketing campaign so readers can get an at-a-glance understanding from the first page.
+The executive summary should outline:

 - Who your nonprofit is